mtdowling/transducers.php/README.rst

 ``function partition($size)``

 Partitions the source into arrays of size ``$size``.
-When transformer completes, the array will be stepped with any remaining items.
+When the reducing function array completes, the array will be stepped with any remaining items.

 .. code-block:: php